 The bankruptcy exemption rules are complicated at times.
 The exemption rules are subject to change periodically, including adjusting for inflation.
 Reach out to our Licensed Insolvency Trustees in Edmonton for assistance.

 How Are Exempt Assets Treated in a Bankruptcy?

 As another example, if you have a home worth $120,000 and a mortgage of $100,000 and property tax arrears of $900, the total lien is for $100,900.
 Your equity would be $19,100.
 You are exempt for $40,000 as a single owner, so you would be able to keep the home.
 If the mortgage owed was $75,000 with a property tax arrears of $900, the total lien would be $75,900.
 Your equity would be $44,100.
-Since the principal residence exemption is for $40,000, you would need to be able to pay $4,100 of that equity to your LIT to pay your creditors in order to keep that home, while also continuing with the payments of your mortgage.
+Since the principal residence exemption is for $40,000, you would need to be able to pay $4,100 of that equity to your LIT to pay your creditors to keep that home, while also continuing with the payments of your mortgage.

-How Will My Assets Be Treated Under a Bankruptcy or Consumer Proposal in Edmonton?
+How will my Assets Be Treated Under a Bankruptcy or Consumer Proposal in Edmonton?

 Speak to a Proposal Administrator or Bankruptcy Trustee in Edmonton

-At Fox-Miles & Associates Inc., our LITs serve the Edmonton area including Sherwood Park, Fort Saskatchewan, St. Albert, Spruce Grove, Stony Plain, Leduc, Hinton and Edson.
+At Fox-Miles & Associates Inc., our LITs serve the Edmonton area, including Sherwood Park, Fort Saskatchewan, St. Albert, Spruce Grove, Stony Plain, Leduc, Hinton and Edson.
 We can submit a consumer proposal or bankruptcy and provide debt help for you or your business.
 For more information, contact us for debt help in Edmonton.
 Call us at 780-444-3939 today!